nirmoy/kubic-init/deployments/kubelet/README.md

 Description
 ===========

-Stuff for running the caasp-init container as a static pod run by kubelet.
+Stuff for running the kubic-init container as a static pod run by kubelet.